ADAA Conference Blogs

 At the Anxiety and Depression Association (ADAA), we value each and every one of our members and feel that all of them are a distinguished part of the ADAA “family”.
 But when we have members who are actually related – mother, son, father, daughter, uncle, aunt, niece, nephew (you see where we’re going here) – we can’t help but find a way to highlight not only the relationship that they have to each other but to ADAA’s work and mission.

-Being an ADAA sponsor at the conference in Denver was a solid business decision, an important way for us to give back to an organization we believe in, and also a blast!
+Being an ADAA sponsor at the conference in Denver in 2022 was a solid business decision, an important way for us to give back to an organization we believe in, and also a blast!

 1. Know the conference theme.

 Every year, ADAA's annual conference has a theme.
 Be sure to consider how your submission may fit within the conference theme, and reference this in your submission!

 ADAA is my go-to conference as a therapist in a specialty private practice.
 I know I will experience useful and engaging clinical workshops that give me ideas for complex cases or exposures to new ideas.
 I can also obtain up to date reviews of the field and researching findings that are relevant to my practice.
 And especially, when in person, but even pretty good virtually, I can connect with colleagues or meet new ones.

 If you're like me, this may be one of the first in-person professional conferences you've attended for the past 2 years!
 I am thrilled for the opportunity to reconnect with old friends, meet and network with colleagues in my field, and drink in all the latest findings in research and clinical work.
 I'm also eager to attend the poster sessions!